-Projects focused on urban travel.
-For example, local light rail, bus service, etc. Use a local model, for example that of the Metropolitan Planning Organization (MPO).
-The local MPO model will have a more granular zone system and location-specific behavioral parameters that can better capture the dynamics of travel within the urban region in question.

-CALIFORNIA STATE TRANSPORTATION AGENCY Projects focused on operator benefits.
-Examples include state of good repair (SOGR) projects or projects to reduced maintenance costs.
-Financial analysis or benefit- cost analysis to explain the magnitude of cost savings achieved.
-These projects do not have a direct impact on ridership.
-Note: In the case of SOGR projects where deterioration in infrastructure may lead to degraded rail service (e.g., slower trains), we may be able to model the impact on this.
-Projects with more tangential impacts on customer journey experience, such as new rolling Use academic literature or market research to quantify and benchmark the estimated These are not parameters within the existing Caltrans models.
+Project Type Recommendation Justification Projects focused on urban Use a local model, for The local MPO model will travel.
+For example, local example that of the have a more granular zone light rail, bus service, etc. Metropolitan Planning system and location-specific Organization (MPO). behavioral parameters that can better capture the dynamics of travel within the urban region in question.
+Projects focused on operator Financial analysis or benefit- These projects do not have a benefits.
+Examples include cost analysis to explain the direct impact on ridership. state of good repair (SOGR) magnitude of cost savings Note: In the case of SOGR projects or projects to achieved. projects where deterioration reduced maintenance costs in infrastructure may lead to degraded rail service (e.g., slower trains), we may be able to model the impact on this.
+Projects with more tangential impacts on customer journey experience, such as new rolling stock or improved station lighting.
+Use academic literature or market research to quantify and benchmark the estimated impact of these changes.
+These are not parameters within the existing Caltrans models.
+We will be pleased to support the desk research with our extensive experience or 'sense checking' of any parameters that are proposed.